harness/developer-hub/docs/software-engineering-insights/insights/sei-insights.md

 To add reports to Insights:

-1. Go to the Insight where you want to add the widget.
-Make sure you are in the correct project.
+1. Go to the Insight where you want to add the report.
 2. Select **Settings**, and then select **Add Widget**.
-3. Select the widget that you want to add.
+3. Select the report that you want to add.
-4. Configure the widget settings.
-For information about configuring specific widgets go to [Metrics and reports](/docs/category/metrics-and-reports).
+4. Configure the report settings.
+For information about configuring specific reports go to [Metrics and reports](/docs/category/metrics-and-reports).
-5. Select **Next: Place Widget** and arrange the widget on the Insight.
+5. Select **Next: Place Widget** and arrange the report on the Insight.
 6. Select **Save Layout**.

 ![](./static/sample-report.png)